arcjet/arcjet-challenges/README.md

 ## 🍀 Good Luck!

 We're excited to see your implementations.
-Happy coding, and may the best rate limiter win!
+Happy coding!